 RTC is a membership organization formed by interlocal agreement.
 As such, RTC members established Bylaws for governing the agency.
-The bylaws outline expectations for the governing structure, duties of officers, meetings of the RTC

-Board and operating procedures.
+The bylaws outline expectations for the governing structure, duties of officers, meetings of the RTC Board and operating procedures.
 These documents determine the allocation of voting seats on the Board.
-RTC Bylaws are available on RTC's website at www.rtc.wa.gov.
+RTC Bylaws are available on RTC's website.